How to Apply Eye Medication

 - Soreness

 - Start by washing your hands.
-It is important that they are clean before applying medication to the pet's eye.
+It is important that they are clean before applying medication to your pet's eye.

-- Gently wipe any wet or dry discharge from the cat's eye
+- Gently wipe away any wet or dry discharge from the cat's eye.

-- Sterile saline can be applied to some cotton wool or gauze and gently wipe around the outside of the eye
+- Sterile saline can be applied to some cotton wool or gauze to gently wipe around the outside of the eye.

-- Tilt your pet's head slightly so it is looking at the ceiling
+- Tilt your pet's head slightly so that it is looking at the ceiling.

-- With the other, gently apply a thin strip of ointment (length of a rice grain), allowing it to flow away from the nose
+- With the other hand, gently apply a thin strip of ointment (approximately the length of a grain of rice), allowing it to flow away from the nose.

-- Spinning the tube a little will allow the ointment to fall away from the tube
+- Spinning the tube slightly will help the ointment to fall away from the tube.

-- Gently close the eyelid to help distribute it over the eye
+- Gently close the eyelid to help distribute the ointment over the eye.

-- Tilt your pet's head slightly so it is looking at the ceiling
+- Tilt your pet's head slightly so that it is looking at the ceiling.

-- With the other, gently apply the number of drops that is recommended on the label
+- With the other hand, gently apply the number of drops recommended on the label.

-- Gently close the eyelid to help distribute it over the eye
+- Gently close the eyelid to help distribute the drops over the eye.

 - Paws at the eye continuously